Support and Survivorship

 Healthy Living After Cancer

 Survivors often wonder what steps they can take to live healthier after cancer.
-There is no supplement or specific food you can eat to assure good health, but there are things you can do to live healthier, prevent other diseases, detect any subsequent cancers early, and in some cases, reduce the risk of your cancer coming back.
+There is no supplement or specific food you can eat to assure good health, but there are things you can do to live healthier, prevent other diseases, find any new cancers early, and in some cases, reduce the risk of your cancer coming back.

 Coping with Fear of Recurrence